home page

 Tel: 020-7278 7700 or 7806 2500

-Also the Gallery Shop at this address
+Also the Gallery Shop at the same address

 Friends of Broadfield House Glass Museum, The